Installation Path A - Automated Installation by Cloudera Manager

 - Find the cluster hosts you specify via hostname and IP-address ranges

-- Connect to each host with SSH to install the Cloudera Manager Agent and other components
+- Connect to each host with SSH to install the Cloudera Manager Agent and CDH (including Hue)

 - Install the Oracle JDK on the cluster hosts (if not already installed)

-- Install CDH packages or parcels, optionally including the Cloudera Impala and Cloudera Search packages or parcels
+- Install CDH packages or parcels, optionally including the Cloudera Impala package or parcel

 - Configure Hadoop automatically and start the Hadoop services